joao-panza/Calculator/README.md

-# Calculator for WebDevelopment2 challenge.
+# Attempt to create a basic calculator

 > Project status: Under development.